When you lose your job, it can be upsetting. But remember that you’re not alone and there are supports available to help you.

 “The company was suffering financially, but up until then they hadn’t laid off any staff.
 I was the first one.
 I was in a state of total shock.
 Actually when I think back, I was so upset that day that I shouldn’t have even driven home.”

 Maybe there were rumours and you knew what to expect.
 But if losing your job came as a shock, you may have felt anger, panic, or denial.
 It’s normal to feel these things.

-Based on the rumors, you might have been ready for a job loss when it happened.
+Based on the rumours, you might have been ready for a job loss when it happened.
 But it still may cause an onset of emotions, including fear and anger.
 The rumours could also have pushed you to start looking for a new job.

 Different people react to rumours and bad news in different ways.
 Try to give yourself a break, and get professional help if you’re feeling overwhelmed.
 You can also try to manage the fear that you may be feeling by trying a few fear-busting strategies.

 How were you treated by your employer?

 “My company merged with a multinational corporation.
 My boss said I could stay on for three months, until the takeover was complete.
 He said there was a chance the new owners might restructure and then rehire our existing staff.
 But I decided to look for another job as soon as I got my layoff notice.
 I was pretty sure I’d have to move to another city if I stayed on with the new owners, but it really helped to have a few months to explore my options.”

 Your employer’s handling of the situation affects how you react to losing your job.
 Some organizations that are planning to let a group of employees go tell them months in advance.
 Sometimes employers offer separation or severance packages to their employees.
 Knowing what’s going on and having choices gives you some control over a bad situation.
 That can help to make losing your job a bit easier to deal with.

 Companies may offer employees the option of staying on the job for a predefined period of time, which is often referred to as “working notice.”
 Depending on your situation, having a transition period can give you time to catch your breath before you plan your next steps.